The Butterfly Effect 3: Revelations: Plot

 Sam travels back in time and witnesses the third victim, Anita, being attacked, but it is her boyfriend catering to her rape fantasy.
-Sam is discovered, and her boyfriend's punch returns him to the present, where Sam now rents a couch and is facing eviction for non-payment.
+Sam is discovered, and her boyfriend's punch returns him to the present, where Sam now rents a couch and faces eviction for nonpayment.
 Goldburg is missing, and Lonnie is now the third victim.
 Anita remains alive, pepper-spraying Sam in the face when he approaches her.

 Jenna tells Sam that Goldburg intended to implicate him in the murders; she fears a future Sam is the murderer, and pinky-swears him to not time-travel anymore.
 A drunken Sam propositions Vicki, who is now engaged.
 After Sam leaves, the killer murders Vicki; her body is found by the police near an auto body plant.
-Because Sam left his bar receipt behind, he is questioned by the police.
+Because Sam left his bar receipt behind, he was questioned by the police.
 Jenna extricates him, but the police surveil him.
 Sam takes Detective Glenn's evidence notebook, which he uses to travel back in time to before the bodies were found.

 He returns to the present to find himself on Jenna's couch as she leaves for work, reminding him to clean up after himself and have dinner ready for her return; their positions are now reversed.
 Sam returns to the auto plant, where the police arrest him.
-Sam convinces Glenn to release him by telling Glenn how his wife mistook Glenn for MC Hammer on their first meeting.
+Sam convinces Glenn to release him by telling him that his wife mistook Glenn for MC Hammer at their first meeting.
 Returning home, Sam accidentally inhales some burundanga flowers, sent from Goldburg's greenhouse, and time-travels to the auto plant, finding a severely injured Goldburg.
 Running for help, Sam is felled by a foothold trap.

-The killer approaches the trapped Sam, revealing herself as Jenna, who also time travels.
+The killer approaches the trapped Sam and reveals herself to be Jenna, who also time-travels.
 She has an incestuous love for her brother, having killed the women either because she perceived them as rivals for Sam's affections, or because they were new witnesses, introduced by Sam's rescue attempts.
 Sam travels back to the day of the fire that had killed his parents; instead of saving Jenna, he traps her in her burning room.
-He awakens in a timeline in which he has married Elizabeth and he, Elizabeth, and their daughter Jenna are arriving at a family barbecue, where he is greeted by his parents, Rebecca, and a healthy Goldburg.
+He awakens in a timeline in which he has married Elizabeth, and he, Elizabeth, and their daughter Jenna are arriving at a family barbecue, where he is greeted by his parents, Rebecca, and a healthy Goldburg.
 Sam's daughter Jenna puts her fashion doll on the grill and smiles as it burns.